lijiansong/Postgraduate-Course/tools/blockly-android/README.md

+## Modify the source code of Google Blockly
-modify blockly-android to change its dir to store the json and jar files.
+modify blockly-android to change its dir to store the json and jar files so that it supports dynamical loading the confguration files.
+### Strategy
+modify AbstractBlocklyActivity by reading all the configuration files into external storage, so add initial method to read them. and modify the access method of `.json, .xml and .js` files by accessing the external storage to get them.

 methods need to be changed contain...